aryan2574/trading-exchange/README.md

 ## Overview

-This project implements a basic **trading exchange** using Node.js and TypeScript, designed to simulate the functionalities of a trading exchange.
-The project includes a low-latency matching engine written in C++ integrated into the Node.js backend.
+This project implements a basic **trading exchange** using `Node.js` and `TypeScript`, designed to simulate the functionalities of a trading exchange.
+The project includes a low-latency matching engine written in `C++` integrated into the Node.js backend.
 The primary features include placing buy/sell orders, retrieving market depth, and managing user balances.

 ---